-Recently it has been reported that from the quarter ended September 30, 2007 the Income tax department would not accept TDS returns for payment other than salary with less than 70 per cent of PAN data.
+The Income tax department is not accepting TDS quarterly statements for payment other than salary with less than 90 per cent of PAN data.

 There is no provision in the Income Tax Act whereby the deductor can avoid TDS u/s 194C in cases where the deductees have income below the taxable limits.
 In such cases, the deductor is in a very piquant situation as because such deductee cannot provide PAN and therefore the TDS returns of the deductor is not accepted.